vishal-lokare/AutoJoomer/README.md

 # AutoJoomer
 AutoJoomer will help you join classes on time (IIIT Kottayam 2020).
-Works for all classes, including labs; differentiates between lab batches; and also coding classes fetches data from hosted database which can be changed whenever there are changes in the timetable.
+Works for all classes, including labs; differentiates between lab batches; and also coding classes; fetches data from hosted database which can be changed whenever there are changes in the timetable.

 ## Installation
 1. Download all the files to a folder.